jmankoff/interaction/assignments/menus.md

 - Part 2
   - Correctly implements essentialGeometry in NormalMenu and PieMenu
   - Correctly implements drawMenu in NormalMenu and PieMenu
-  - `TODO: Have them implement register the listener in MainActivity?`
+  - Register MenuListener in MainActivity
 - Part 3
   - Have reasonable CSV output and charts: 1pt
   - Explanation: